mehulagg/gitlab/doc/development/experiment_guide/index.md

 #### Add context

-You can add arbitrary context data in a hash which will be stored as part of the experiment user record.
+You can add arbitrary context data in a hash which gets stored as part of the experiment user record.
 This data can then be used by data analytics dashboards.

 ```ruby
 before_action do